×

 • Xhosa is spoken as a national language in: South Africa.

 You will also get to know the continents where German and Xhosa speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Xhosa language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Xhosa language is 21.
 Find all the information about these languages on German and Xhosa.

 German and Xhosa Language History